 When we talk about the blended learning experience it’s important to remember that we are all blended learners.
 It’s easy to lose sight of that fact when we spend our days designing learning experiences for others.
 You have a choice in how you learn, just like the learners you're developing and designing training content for.

-- Design your personal learning path.
+Your personal learning path.
 Start by prioritizing your learning goals into ‘must learn’ and ‘nice to learn’ categories.
 Don’t try to become expert at everything right away.
 By documenting personal learning objectives, including measurable outcomes and timelines for completion, you create an achievable set of goals that can also be communicated with your mentor or supervisor.

 (and identify) your personal learning network (PLN).
 There are so many resources available to you and you need to be able to pick and choose which resources are right for you.
 See the table at the end of this post for questions to ask yourself when establishing your PLN.

 your plan.
 Just do it.
 Make time to learn.
 Collaborate with peers and your personal learning network.
 Practice what you’ve learned.
 Keep track of key lessons-learned.
 And curate your content!
 Self-curation is critical to managing and maintaining your PLN.

 Is your plan working?
 Are you focusing on the right topics?
 Do you need some outside guidance to set priorities?
 You can change direction mid plan, but make sure you do it thoughtfully.
 Your approach to how to manage all of this is entirely up you, but you need to be willing to let your process evolve.
 Be willing to change your approach, or take on new ideas.

 - Who are your experts?
 Perhaps you look to Karl Kapp for gamification resources.
 And you’ve heard that Jane Bozarth is the “go to” for social collaborative learning.
 If your goals include these topics, add them to your network.
 And if Sally in Human Resources knows everything there is to know about Excel macros, and that’s on your priority list, then she should be in your personal learning network as well.
-Additionally, communities like the eLearning Guild and Training Magazine Network publish articles that you regularly read and find immediately useful.
+Additionally, communities like the Training Magazine Network publish articles that you regularly read and find immediately useful.
 Start to map your personal learning network resources to your personal learning path.

 - What’s in the course catalog?
 Determine what formal training you need, and sign up for learning experiences as soon as possible.